 - Tell Him to Take Notes

 For a child to retain the topics taught in class, taking notes is very important.
 It helps your child to process the information more accurately and retain them for future use.
-Active reading techniques like taking notes during a class and highlighting important passages is essential for developing effective study skills in your child.
+Active reading techniques like taking notes during a class and highlighting important passages are essential for developing effective study skills in your child.

 - Stay Away From Cramming